 For more than a

-Brown Palace Hotel has been setting the standard for luxurious
+century the Brown Palace Hotel has been setting the standard for luxurious

 Not only is it a place steeped in history while modernized for today's